-Fell ponies roam the Helton Fells whilst lakeshore trails hold an abundance of flora - Bracket Fungus, Wood Cranesbill, Pink Purslane, Wood Sorrell, Butterwort, Lady's Bedstraw and much bracken and fern.
-See just some of our nature facts and figures below.
+Wild fell ponies roam the Helton Fells whilst lakeshore trails hold an abundance of flora - Bracket Fungus, Wood Cranesbill, Pink Purslane, Wood Sorrell, Butterwort, Round Leaved Sundew Lady's Bedstraw and on the high hills look out for Juniper.

 Ullswater is the second largest lake in the Lake District being approximately 7.5 miles (12 km) long and 0.5 miles (0.8 km) wide with a maximum depth of approximately 205ft (62m).
 The approximate time of the water cycle through the lake is approximately 300 days.

 The valley was formed through glacial shifts and shaped as it today, by years of turbulent geological activity.
 During a volcanic upheaval approximately 450 million years ago, faults in the rocks allowed movement; Howtown is located on such a fault which gives Ullswater Lake its uncharacteristic kink.

 The Valley today is dominated by three main groups of rocks which along with faults determine the characteristic of the landscape.
 These rocks types are the Borrowdale Volcanics, Skiddaw Slates and the Carboniferous Limestone.